AugusteBu/DBMS/README.md

 # Files
 - **"src/cafe_db.pgc"** - it has main functionality of the database in C language with PostgreSQL.
-- **"/database"** - contains database files to create tables, virtual tables, insert data, triggers, cleanup.
+- **"/database/*.sql"** - contains database files to create tables, virtual tables, insert data, triggers, cleanup.
+- **"/database/diagrams/"** - PNG format made with DIA Editor.
+Main structure where database idea was created

 # Database scehma design
 The database was made to mimck cafe business logic